 Mathematics is the language of physics.
-This course will require knowledge of calculus, and should be taken at least concurrently.
-Relevant text on the subject will help you brush up on some techniques and definitions.
+While this course will not require knowledge of calculus, it will require skills in algebra, trigonometry and simple geometry.
+Appendices of the text will help you brush up on some techniques and definitions.

 Class Participation (Peer Instruction)